Program Educational Goals:

 The BS in Computer Science draws its foundation from a number of disciplines, requiring students to utilize concepts from different fields.
 At the core of the curriculum, students learn to integrate computer science theory with practice.
 In a field that evolves as rapidly as computer science, the program focuses on preparing students for long-term learning that enables them to not only understand today’s technologies, but also understand how to tackle challenges of the future.
 Students in the program choose a concentration or focus area, which allows a deep exploration of a particular sub-discipline or application domain.

-Graduates of the Bachelor of Science Degree in Computer Science, with Concentration in Systems and Networks, will be able to:
+Graduates of the Bachelor of Science in Computer Science program, with concentration in Artificial Intelligence and Robotics, will be able to:

 - Design computational solutions to real-world problems, and encode these using a variety of programming languages and paradigms